7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Hunter Cattoor scored a career-high 31 points and the seventh-seeded Hokies won the Atlantic Coast Conference Tournament for the first time, beating Duke 82-67 to deny Mike Krzyzewski a league title in his final season.

-The Hokies also are the worst-seeded team to win the most-storied conference tournament in college basketball, and the fourth to win the title by beating the top-three seeds.
+The Hokies became just the second ACC team to take the crown with four wins in four days and worst-seeded team to win the most-storied conference tournament in college basketball.

+They’re also the fourth ACC champion to win the title by beating the top-three seeds.

-The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Famer, but again it was not to be.
+The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Famer.
+Again it was not to be.

-He added: ''Last weekend the whole word was talking about it.
+He added: “Last weekend the whole word was talking about (his retirement).
 So it was a very difficult weekend.
-What we've tried to do is eliminate everything.
+What we’ve tried to do is eliminate everything.
 These are young guys.
-I've loved coaching them.
-I think we can be good in the tournament.
-I was really positive with them afterwards.''
+I’ve loved coaching them.
+I think we can be good in the (NCAA) Tournament.
+I was really positive with them afterwards.”

 Virginia Tech’s first ACC championship since joining the conference in 2004 was sealed.

-Soon after Metallica's ''Enter Sandman,'' the Hokies' unofficially fight song, blared throughout Barclays Center and the Virginia Tech fans sung along like it was the fourth quarter at Lane Stadium in Blacksburg, Virginia.
+Soon after Metallica’s “Enter Sandman,” the Hokies’ unofficially fight song, blared throughout Barclays Center and the Virginia Tech fans sang along like it was the fourth quarter at Lane Stadium in Blacksburg, Virginia.

 Banchero scored 20 points for Duke, which shot 4 for 20 from 3-point range and allowed the Hokies to make 50% of their shots.